MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/naming-and-tagging.md

 #### Naming scope

-All Azure resource types have a scope which defines the level that resource names must be unique.
+All Azure resource types have a scope that defines the level that resource names must be unique.
 A resource must have a unique name within its scope.

 For example, a virtual network has a resource group scope, which means that there can be only one network named `vnet-prod-westus-001` in a given resource group.
 Other resource groups can have their own virtual network named `vnet-prod-westus-001`.
 Subnets, to give another example, are scoped to virtual networks, which means that each subnet within a virtual network must be uniquely named.